matarui/evidencebaseddm/menu/projects.md

 ---
 layout: page
-title: Student projects
+title: Classroom Projects
 ---

-Soon we will publish a list of student projects here.
+Information will be made available throughout the semester.